 Snow and general cold weather is a product of not just distance from the equator, but also altitude.
 The highest mountain on the island is the Blue Mountain.
 It is 7402 feet or 2256 meters tall.
 During the colder “winter” months on the island, the peek has been known to be covered with frost and sleet.

-While this is certainly not enough snow for a ski trip or to go snowboarding, it is enough to dust the peek with white from time to time and to bust the myth that it never snows in the tropics.
+While this is certainly not enough snow for a ski trip, it is enough to dust the peek with white from time to time and to bust the myth that it never snows in the tropics.

 You won’t regret it!